arwhirang/affinity_prediction_BGNN/README.md

 ## affinity prediction
 - run the "src2/train.py"
+- In the first run, modify the hyperparameter usePickledData to False.

 ## ensemble
 - I used ensemble for the final result. the code can be found in the utilities folder

-I am beutifying the codes... please ask me anything if you feel confused.
+please ask me anything if you feel confused.